Scores hurt as Islamists take to Bangladesh streets over tribunal

 Protesters set off crude explosives and threw bricks at police who tried to disperse them with teargas, batons and some shots in the air, witnesses said.

-"The Islamists vandalised dozens of vehicles and set fire to two buses in Motijheel commercial area and other places in the city," a police officer said.
+"The Islamists vandalized dozens of vehicles and set fire to two buses in Motijheel commercial area and other places in the city," a police officer said.

 Islamist party spokesman were not available for comment.